JanusGraph/janusgraph/docs/connecting/java.md

 used directly from a Java application through the dependency `janusgraph-driver`.

-## JanusGraph-Core vs JanusGraph-Driver
+## Consideration for Accessing the Management API

+The described connection uses [GraphBinary](http://tinkerpop.apache.org/docs/current/dev/io/#graphbinary) and the `janusgraph-driver` which doesn't allow accessing the internal JanusGraph components such as `ManagementSystem`.
+To access the `ManagementSystem`, you have to update the package and the serialization.

-1. If you just want to use Gremlin to communicate with JanusGraph, consider to use the maven package `janusgraph-driver`.
+* The maven package `janusgraph-driver` needed to be replaced with the maven package `janusgraph-core`.
-2. If you require to access to internal JanusGraph component such as ManagementSystem, consider to use the maven package `janusgraph-core`.
+* Serialization class in the file `conf/remote-objects.yaml` have to be updated by replacing `className: org.apache.tinkerpop.gremlin.driver.ser.GraphBinaryMessageSerializerV1` with `className: org.apache.tinkerpop.gremlin.driver.ser.GryoMessageSerializerV1d0,`.